bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 All variant options are [multiple choice](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#mc).

-The following example shows how to get the first two variant options that are associated with the base product for the specified variant.
+The following example shows how to get the first two variant options that are associated with the base product for the specified variant:

 <!--
 type: tab